 Keep in mind that each state administers its own unique mix of Medicaid programs and sets its own financial and medical eligibility requirements (within federal parameters) for each.
 You can find more detailed information about state-specific Medicaid eligibility requirements on Medicaid.gov.

-Medicaid Asset Limits
+2020 Medicaid Asset Limits

 One automobile of any current market value is considered a “non-countable” asset for Medicaid purposes as long as it is used for the transportation of the applicant or another member of their household.

-Medicaid is a very complex government program.
-In addition to asset limits, there are many other rules for calculating countable income and determining one’s medical need for care and assistance.
-Furthermore, slightly different financial rules apply for married couples.
-It is recommended to familiarize yourself with these guidelines early on in case you ever need to help an aging loved one apply for Medicaid (or file an application yourself).
+In addition to asset limits, there are many other guidelines for calculating countable income and determining one’s medical need for care and assistance.
+Furthermore, different financial rules apply for married couples.
+It is recommended to familiarize yourself with these eligibility requirements early on in case you ever need to help an aging loved one apply for Medicaid (or file an application yourself).

-It is crucial to work with a certified elder law attorney who has extensive knowledge of the unique Medicaid program in your state and is well-versed in legal and financial Medicaid planning strategies.
+It is crucial to work with a certified elder law attorney who has extensive knowledge of the unique Medicaid program in your state and is well versed in legal and financial Medicaid planning strategies.
 In most cases, handling the application process without any professional assistance can result in a determination of ineligibility and even a costly Medicaid penalty period.

-To see if you or an aging loved one might qualify for Medicaid to help pay for long-term care or home and community-based services (and to explore potential eligibility for other assistance programs), visit Benefits.gov to use the Benefit Finder tool.
+To see if you or an aging loved one might qualify for Medicaid to help pay for long-term care or home and community based services (and to explore potential eligibility for other assistance programs), visit Benefits.gov to use the Benefit Finder tool.